allebb/conductor/README.md

 The current Debian installers will also ask whether you want to install:

-* MySQL/MariaDB
+* MySQL
 * Redis
 * Supervisor
 * Additional PHP versions for hosted applications

-If you choose not to install MySQL/MariaDB locally, Conductor will not ask database provisioning questions when creating or deleting applications.
+If you choose not to install MySQL locally, Conductor will not ask database provisioning questions when creating or deleting applications.

 Optional post-install hardening:

-* Fail2Ban
+* Fail2Ban (recommended)
-* nftables
+* nftables (recommended)
 * CrowdSec

 How to use it